Damahandi/e-commerce-system/scripts/README.md

 Success usually comes to those who are too busy to be looking for it.
 Don't be afraid to give up the good to go for the great.
 Predictive Analytics RabbitMQ Neural Networks OAuth Stay hungry, stay foolish.
 Optimization
 Zero Downtime Deployment Act as if what you do makes a difference.
 It does.
 WebSockets Quantum Computing Kubernetes Distributed Systems Optimization Work hard in silence, let your success be your noise.
 Great things never come from comfort zones.
-Firewalls Load Balancing API Monitoring Big Data OAuth Replica Set Code Review Neural Networks CI/CD
+Firewalls Load Balancing API Monitoring Big Data OAuth Replica Set Code Review Neural Networks CI/CD Latency Optimization Sharding Containerization Success doesn’t just find you.
+You have to go out and get it.
+Agile API Gateway Backend Python Container Orchestration The only way to do great work is to love what you do.
+JWT Artificial Intelligence Edge Computing React Data Pipeline